zack-murray/labs-curriculum/Labs Curriculum/Sprint 2 - Demonstrating Contribution/Sprint Challenge 2.md

     4️⃣ Upload your resume and start working on improving it with CV Compiler

-3. After making the recommended CV Compiler edits, submit a final resume draft to your TL.
+3. After making the recommended CV Compiler edits, upload your resume to google drive and drop a link.

 4. Update your LinkedIn to include any new content you made for your resume.
 The experience bullets you created for your resume and projects are great examples of content you should consider bringing over to your profile.

+**Your submission for Prompt 3 should be a link to your resume**

 ## [Sprint Challenge Rubric](https://www.notion.so/1f9fa8ec9c4b4453a3fb21b60cc5352c)